processone/docs.ejabberd.im/content/admin/installation.md

 However, if you use another way of installing ejabberd you may need to create an admin XMPP account.

-You need an XMPP account and grant him administrative privileges to enter the ejabberd Web Admin.
+You need an XMPP account with administrative privileges to enter the ejabberd Web Admin.
 Here are the steps to create it:

 1. Register an XMPP account on your ejabberd server, for example